trixxterzz/spa-comment-backend/README.md

 This is backend part of Single Page Application that implements functionality of writing comments and replying to them with applicating text file or image.
 Application has its authorization system, pagination and different sort criterias.

 ## Stack
-Express.jx, SQLite3, JWT, S3, Socket.io, Joi
+Express.js, SQLite3, JWT, S3, Socket.io, Joi

 ## Installation